nhselect/step1-training/content/user-guide/educator/03-staff-list/adding-delegates-to-your-staff-list/index.md

 > **Before you can perform either of the below, you must add a delegate to your My Staff list:**
 >
 > * Promotion of delegate to an Assessor
-> * Enrolment of Learner onto the proficiencies
+> * Enrolment of Learner onto one of the clinical proficiencies

 1. Go to **Supervisor Dashboard** (in **Supervise** application)
 2. Select **View My Staff List**